drwwoob/McDoner/docs/futurePlan.md

 ## better undo logic

 saving and reading the whole file is a bit uh, so i'm thinking of saving and reading replacing parts, implementing a logic for undo similar to the logic for texturing. what i'm thinking is like seperating `importing spirit`, `page content`, `game setting` and such with idex numbers, so that undo will contain something like a `pair<int, string>` so that the code know after reading where to go and change.
 Oh, ***《`pair<int, T>`》***, mind explode

+## point and click plug-in

+reference to [textured buttons](#textured-buttons), i'm having more thoughts on it rn

+## setted background position/size/ratio

+I canceled this feature in V0.0.2, but now thinking of it isn't it kewl if your screen suddenly jumped away and changed it's size, kinda cute infact

+## changable menu background picture

+very astonishing feature in some games, don't think it's gonna be hard to achieve

+## stored value and trigger

+haha, totally forgot abt this, how could one not have this though

+> : do u think u r a visual novel engine
+> : yes, i think i am